dleute/chatserver/README.md

 * Capistrano (Ruby gem)
 * Capifony (Ruby gem for capistrano)
 * capistrano_rsync_with_remote_cache (Ruby gem for rsync copies)
+* Selenium2 for functional testing (included in git)
+* ChromeDriver for Selenium2

 Symfony requirements can be checked via: